edgelesssys/marblerun.sh/content/docs/workflows/add-service.md

 Quick refresher: Marblerun's Coordinator issues TLS credentials for each verified Marble (i.e., a service running in a secure enclave) as is described in our [secrets management chapter]({{< ref "docs/features/secrets-management.md#tls-credentials" >}}).

-The TLS X.509 certificate and the corresponding private key can be securely passed to a service through files, environments variables, or commandline arguments.
+The TLS X.509 certificate and the corresponding private key can be securely passed to a service through files, environment variables, or command line arguments.
 This is defined in the Manifest as is described in our [writing a manifest hands-on]({{< ref "docs/workflows/define-manifest.md#manifestmarbles" >}}).

-For now, you just need to make sure that your service reads the certificate and the private key from arbitrary paths, environment variables, or commandline arguments, e.g., the file `/tmp/mycert.cert` or the environment variable `MY_PRIVATE_KEY`, and uses them at runtime for internal and external connections.
+For now, you just need to make sure that your service reads the certificate and the private key from arbitrary paths, environment variables, or command line arguments, e.g., the file `/tmp/mycert.cert` or the environment variable `MY_PRIVATE_KEY`, and uses them at runtime for internal and external connections.
 If you're lucky, your service already does this and you don't need to change a thing in the code.

 ## **Step 2:** Define your service in the Manifest

 Now that your service is ready, you need to make two types of entries in the Manifest regarding its properties and parameters.

-### **Step 2.1:** Define the enclave software-package
+### **Step 2.1:** Define the enclave software package

-As is described in more detail in our [writing a manifest hands-on]({{< ref "docs/workflows/define-manifest.md#manifestpackages" >}}), the Manifest contains a section `Packages`, in which allowed enclave software-packages are defined.
+As is described in more detail in our [writing a manifest hands-on]({{< ref "docs/workflows/define-manifest.md#manifestpackages" >}}), the Manifest contains a section `Packages`, in which allowed enclave software packages are defined.

 To add an entry for your service, run the `oesign` tool on the enclave file you built in the previous step as follows. (`oesign` is installed with [Edgeless RT](https://github.com/edgelesssys/edgelessrt).)